 Virtual Iceland – Cafe with a View

-Iceland, the land of ice and fire, volcanoes and glaciers, fjords and lakes, hot baths and boiling mud puddles.
-The land of four seasons in a single day, where the sun, the wind and the clouds provide a continuous and spectacular light show.
+Iceland, the land of ice and fire, of volcanoes and glaciers, fjords and lakes, hot baths and boiling mud pools.
+The land of four seasons in one day, where the sun, the wind and the clouds continuously provide a spectacular light show.
 The land where nature is the boss and where you are sometimes get stuck for a day because a ford is not so fordable for a while.
 The land on the edge of the world; and perhaps the most beautiful place on the entire planet.

-In the meantime, I made this interior impression of an imaginary Icelandic cafe.
-I make this kind of images primarily to learn something.
+In 2015 I did make an interior impression of an imaginary Icelandic café, though.
+I make those kinds of pictures mainly for the sake of learning.
 Visualizations of interiors are one of the biggest challenges for an impression artist.
-The lighting, with both daylight and artificial light sources, is usually much more complicated than with outdoor images.
+The lighting, with both daylight and various artificial light sources, is usually much more complicated than with outdoor images.
 And there are more details that require attention.
 For example, look at the candles on the table, the glasses of beer on the bar and the reflection in the lamps.

-I used typical Icelandic materials: wood, concrete, corrugated iron.
-The tables are in the colors of the Icelandic flag.
-Large windows provide a nice view of the snowy landscape, while water pumped from hot springs takes care of a comfortable atmosphere.
-And one wall is entirely devoted to the Collection.
-It’s looking good there, if I may say so…
+I have used typical Icelandic materials in this café: wood, concrete, corrugated iron.
+The tables have the colors of the Icelandic flag.
+Large windows provide a beautiful view of the snowy landscape, while hot water pumped up from hot springs ensures that it is comfortable inside.
+And one wall is completely devoted to the collection.
+It looks great, if I may say so myself…